 print(tokenizer.convert_ids_to_tokens(encoded['input_ids'][0]))

-# ['[CLS]', 'un', '##happiness', '[SEP]'] <- sub-word splitWhy sub-word tokenisation matters
+# ['[CLS]', 'un', '##happiness', '[SEP]'] <- sub-word splitWhy sub-word tokenization matters

-Word-level tokenisation creates huge vocabularies (100k+ words) and cannot handle rare or misspelled words.
+Word-level tokenization creates huge vocabularies (100k+ words) and cannot handle rare or misspelled words.
 Sub-word methods like BPE keep vocabulary size manageable (~30-50k tokens) while handling any word. "unhappiness" becomes ["un", "##happiness"] — the model understands the prefix "un" from other words like "unkind".

 Stop word removal: Common words (the, is, at, which) that appear in almost every document carry little discriminative information for tasks like classification or search.
 Removing them reduces noise.
 Caution: do NOT remove stop words for tasks where word order matters (sentiment, translation, QA).

 Stemming chops word endings using heuristic rules: running, runs, runner all become run.
 Fast but crude — it often creates non-words (studies → studi).
-Lemmatisation uses a vocabulary and morphological analysis to find the dictionary root (lemma): better → good, running → run, geese → goose.
+Lemmatization uses a vocabulary and morphological analysis to find the dictionary root (lemma): better → good, running → run, geese → goose.
 Slower but linguistically accurate.

-Stemming vs lemmatisation comparison
+Stemming vs lemmatization comparison

 import nltk